 The groceries tell a story about how we are weathering the virus.
 Blueberries from Florida.
 Strawberries from Mexico.
 Nutella from Canada.
 Boxes of Honey Nut Cheerios.
 The supply chains are still moving.
 I am relieved to see this.

 This is what pandemic looks like in the land of plenty.
 We will live off the fat of the land.
 We will binge watch our favorite TV shows.
 We will follow the grim updates on coronavirus.gov.
 We will endure.

-Stuck in my house for two weeks, I am painfully aware of stuff.
+Stuck in my house for the last two weeks weeks since the March lockdown, I am painfully aware of stuff.
 Piles of it.
 Clothes.
 Toys.
 Charger cables.
 Art supplies.
 Tupperware.
 Mail.
 The average American house holds 300,000 items.
 Twenty-five percent of Americans with two-car garages can’t park their cars in them.
 We are probably above average consumers.
 What to do with all of this stuff in a pandemic?
 Sell it on eBay to raise extra cash?
 Barter for food?
-Open my own dollar store?
+Open our own dollar store?

 How useful is any of this stuff in a worst-case pandemic scenario.
 If I was forced to grow my own food, for example, could I MacGyver an irrigation system from any of this plastic bric-a-brac lying around my house?
 Could I make anything useful?
 An animal trap, maybe.
 A crossbow?
 Definitely not.